-The Summit School campus is open.
-We are welcoming students back to campus on Wednesday, August 26 and the Summit Resource Center is seeing clients.
-When you join us on campus please follow all directives designed to mitigate the spread of COVID-19 including active social distancing, use of face masks, and regular hand washing and sanitizing.
+The Summit School campus is fully operational.
+Students are on campus, the Admissions Office is accepting applications and the Summit Resource Center is seeing clients.
+When on campus all persons are required to follow directives designed to mitigate the spread of COVID-19 including active social distancing, use of face masks, and regular hand washing and sanitizing.

 Serving bright students with dyslexia

 The Summit School’s Fall Symposium: Social Thinking Across the Home and School Day a SUCCESS – Parents, Teachers, Professionals Leave with Strategies that Can Be Used Immediately